ABOUT US

 Click/press the image to view full size

-The likelihood of your property getting affected by Radon is partially due to the underlying geology in your area.
+The likelihood of your property being affected by Radon is partially due to the underlying geology in your area.

-Other contributing factors include occupancy habits, and how you designed your property.
+Other contributing factors include occupancy habits, and how your property is designed.

 Properties built into a hillside or those with basements are likely to have high levels of Radon.
-This is because they have extra surfaces in contact with the ground.
+This is because they have more surface area in contact with the ground.

-As such, Radon leaks into their homes and buildings.
-Such properties are in a high-risk area.
+As such, Radon leaks into these homes and buildings.
+Such properties are high-risk.

 How Radon Gas enters a building